derkork/openscad-graph-editor/manual/manual.md

 #### Using a module

-To use a module in you main graph (or another module) you can either add it through the _Add Node_ dialog by just typing the module's name or you can drag it from the project tree into the graph like this:
+To use a module in your main graph (or another module) you can either add it through the _Add Node_ dialog by just typing the module's name or you can drag it from the project tree into the graph like this:

 ![](images/drag_module.gif)